nocproject/noc-docker/Readme.develop.md

    docker-compose down
    docker-compose up -d
    ```
-   Code from `./data/noc/code` mount in `/opt/noc/` in all docker container.
+   Code from `./data/noc/code` mount in `/opt/noc/` into all docker container.
    Edit and restart container.

 Q: I want add new HW support in NOC